antdke/my-wave-portal/README.md

 A web3 project -- People come to my site and can wave at me + send a message.
 Waves get stored on-chain.

+(It's currently deployed on the Rinkeby network, not Mainnet)

 ![](https://res.cloudinary.com/antdke/image/upload/v1633922099/waveportal_complete_xz1a0q.gif)